 Mr Stuart Bright, director of Ernst & Young Transaction Advisory Services and a partner of Ernst & Young has assumed overall responsibility for this report.
 He has over 16 years experience in providing financial advice and valuation advice and has professional qualifications appropriate to the advice being offered.
 Mr John Gibson, a director of Ernst & Young Transaction Advisory Services and a partner of Ernst & Young has also been involved in the preparation of this report.
-He has over 20 years experience in providing financial advice and valuation advice and valuation advice and valuation advice and valuation advice and professional qualifications appropriate to the advice being offered.
+He has over 20 years experience in providing financial advice and valuation advice and has professional qualifications appropriate to the advice being offered.